rosbacke/delegate/README.md

     }

-## A note on skipping constructor.
+## A note on skipping constructors.

-Not using constructors is due to how template arguments are used.
+Not using constructors to set up functions is due to how template arguments are used.
 The delegate require class template arguments for the class and then function address argument for the set/make function template.